-The AFL example above was a three-legged win multi bet.
-They are also known as single multiples or parlays.
+These are also known as just ‘win multiples’, ‘accumulators’ or sometimes ‘parlays’.
 It’s the most common form where all the selections need to win for you to profit.

 Bookmakers usually name multiples based on the number of legs included.
 This is how they are usually referred to: